-How do I take care of my sharpener?
+How do I take care of my diamond sharpener?

 What are the seven settings on the Aligner™ Guide?

 The exact angle on the Aligner™ Guide will depend on the knife you are using with it.
-Based on a 1” blade, the settings range from 20 degrees (shallowest) to 40 degrees (steepest).
+See the diagram below.
+Based on a 1” blade, the settings range from 16 degrees (shallowest) to 40 degrees (steepest).
 The seven choices are: 16, 20, 24, 28, 32, 36, and 40 degrees.
 As you extend the guide rods out on the knife clamp, the angle of your knife becomes steeper relative to the diamond sharpener.

 I think my sharpener may have worn out, what do I do?

 First, clean it.
-If you have not cleaned your sharpener on a regular basis, it could be full of metal fines (swarf buildup) which is clogging the stone surface and affecting its performance.
+If you have not cleaned your sharpener on a regular basis, the surface could be loaded up with metal fines (also known as “swarf” buildup) which clog the stone surface affecting its performance.
 If you are concerned that the diamond may have worn off the stone, rub the sharpener against an old glass jar.
 If the sharpener scratches or frosts the glass, then there is diamond on the sharpener ready for your sharpening needs.